Operation Payback: Federal indictment

+In July 2011, 14 members of Operation Avenge Assange were arrested.
 In October 2013, 13 members of Operation Payback were indicted in Federal court in Alexandria, Virginia as co-conspirators in violation of 18 U.S.C. § 371 and 18 U.S.C. § 1030.
 In 2014, some of the members received a plea deal, reducing their felony charges to a single misdemeanor.
-The defendants were penalized with jail sentences, and one defendant with community service.
+The defendants were penalized with jail sentences.
+One defendant, who was represented by Marina Medvin, the same lawyer who later defended January 6 Capitol Attack cases, was penalized with only 75 hours of community service.